8UCK37/Demo-Stack/README.md

-• Instruction to run the flutter app cd into forntend(cd frontend) flutter run if error=> first check if env is ok by running flutter doctor then flutter clean
+• Instruction to run the flutter app cd into forntend(cd frontend) dave your local machines's ip address in the server_url:${localip}:3000 flutter run if error=> first check if env is ok by running flutter doctor then flutter clean